kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 void trans_from_rect(trans_t *r, double w, double h);
 ```
-Initializes a coordinate transformation to represent a rectangle.
+Return the standard cartesian coordinate system for an w x h rectangle.
 - `r`: `trans_t *`, Pointer to transformation data.
 - `w`: `double`, Width of the rectangle.
 - `h`: `double`, Height of the rectangle.